-Through those searches you will find the respective websites for each public transportation authority.
+Through those searches, you will find the respective websites for each public transportation authority.
 This will allow you to see the available passes and their cost.
-In addition it will help you know how well connected you are to different places of interest.
+Also, it will help you know how well connected you are to different places of interest.

 Finding Budget Accommodations

 There are many options to choose from when looking for budget accommodations, but the two most common among backpackers and budget travelers are hostels and couchsurfing.
-Hostels, in addition to be cheap in comparison to hotels, are great places to meet other likeminded travelers.
-A great social approach if you’re traveling solo.
+Hostels, in addition to be cheap in comparison to hotels, are great places to meet other like-minded travelers.
+An excellent social approach if you’re traveling solo.

 Have in mind, that hostels charge per person, per night.
 If you are traveling with friends, sometimes it’s cheaper to pay for a hotel room since the rate is based per room – split between everyone.